-In accordance with the new legislation, Northwestern School Corporation has hired a full-time district Reading Specialist to assist in administering dyslexia screeners, providing necessary intervention to students, and monitoring progress.
-Our Reading Specialist, Jessica Vandewalle, currently has offices at both Howard and Northwestern Elementary.
-She may be contacted at either building with questions or concerns, as well as through email at email@example.com.
+In accordance with the new legislation, Northwestern School Corporation has hired full-time Reading Specialists for each elementary to assist in administering dyslexia screeners, providing necessary intervention to students, and monitoring progress.
+Robyn Dill (email@example.com) serves Northwestern Elementary and Jodi Schoolman(firstname.lastname@example.org) serves Howard Elementary..
+Please feel free to reach out to our Reading Specialists with questions or concerns you may have.

 What kind of tests are given for the dyslexia screening?

 NWEA Map Reading Fluency Dyslexia Screener is used to assess all 6 areas:

 If a student demonstrates a need for further testing in order to determine specific skill deficits, parent permission will be required prior to administering what is know as a Level I screener.
 This next level of screening includes:

 Phonological/Phonemic Awareness - MA Rooney Quick Phonics Screener Phonemic Awareness

 Alphabet Knowledge - MA Rooney Quick Phonics Screener Alphabet Subset